 There's a book for every traveler.
 And every traveler has their own tricks to save money on their getaways.
 My advice is that when you go to buy the flight to visit Rome, compare the price in a search engine where you can select the cheapest month, check which is the cheapest return and choose the best non-stop flight.

 Secrets to finding cheap flights

-If you have flexibility of dates, try to organize the departure of your flight on weekdays, since on weekends prices skyrocket.
-Avoid Holy Week, since being one of the most famous religious celebrations in the world, you will pay a lot.
+If you have flexibility of dates, try to organize the departure of your flight on weekdays, since on weekends prices soar.
+Avoid Easter, since it is one of the most famous religious celebrations in the world, you will pay a lot.

 Finally, try to search for your trip from the incognito window of your computer or cell phone because otherwise the page will detect your trace and in the next searches will raise the price.

 What are the best days of the week to search for flights?
 Mondays, Tuesdays and Wednesdays at noon, when there are fewer people doing this task.
 At night and on weekends you will notice an increase in the amount.
 Now that you know all my secrets, get to work!